 Meeting rules: 7 habits that make you the person people want in the room

-Short rules for running crisp meetings: agendas, outcomes, and follow-ups (without sounding like a robot).
+Short rules for running crisp meetings: agendas, outcomes, and follow-ups — even if you're not the one in charge.

 “Wait — what are we trying to decide here?”

-And a week later… the same “Sync” is back on your calendar.
+The meeting ends.
+No decision.
+No owner.
+No next step.
+A week later, the same “Sync” is back on your calendar.

 Good outcomes: